Searching for Objects

 You can perform both basic and advanced searches.
 With basic search, you define search conditions by selecting the object properties, operators, and values that you want to search for.

-With advanced search, you define search conditions by writing a search query using the StreamSets advanced query language (SAQL).
+With advanced search, you define search conditions by writing a search query using the IBM StreamSets advanced query language (SAQL).
 Advanced search allows you to specify criteria that cannot be defined in basic search, such as defining complex conditions or changing the order of precedence for multiple conditions.

 You can save both basic and advanced searches.
 You can star your most frequently used saved searches so that you can easily find them later.